-Placemaking At One Central
+Placemaking at One Central

 Imagine six inner city blocks full of diverse activities, social enterprise experiments, public amenities – all exploring different ways we can grow community now, and sustain it in the future residential development to come.
 This is Placemaking At One Central, a partnership between Gap Filler and Fletcher Living to help create great central city residential communities.

 It’s the first time in New Zealand that a major developer is partnering with community and social innovators to run a programme of community-building activities at the pre-development stage.
-The programme will be rolled out over 2.5 years and is being largely funded by Fletcher Living.
+The programme will be rolled out over 5 years and is being largely funded by Fletcher Living.
 This initiative is a big win for many Christchurch civic groups, who have been advocating for years for more community involvement in and alongside long-term developments.

-Placemaking at One Central became a reality in November 2017, with the first projects going live, and will run until at least November 2019.
+Placemaking at One Central became a reality in November 2017, with the first projects going live, and will run until at least November 2021.
 The final East Frame apartments are due to begin construction in 2022.